abertout/rioc/doc/gpu.rst

 ===============================

-``rioc`` cluster counts with two computing nodes specialized in gpu processing.
+``rioc`` cluster counts with two computing nodes specialized in GPU processing.
 Each of these nodes is equipped with two graphics processing unities (GPU).
 The GPU model available for both nodes is the Nvidia Tesla K20X GPU.